+Don't worry, you don't have to memorise any complicated HR metrics to conduct a root cause analysis.
 To begin with, these reports are much less complicated than the name suggests – you don’t need a degree in business to understand them.
 A RCAT, often known as a root cause corrective action template, usually takes the following simple structure:

 This template structure can be stripped down and pumped up depending on the gravity and size of the problem.
 For instance, for simpler issues, your corrective reports won’t require as much detail.
 You want to record a short explanation, list the potential causes, and report why the solution was or was not successful.